 - Or maybe Frank Frazetta is more your style?
 Check out these gorgeous illustrations he did of the Lord of the Rings…

-- Steampunk has really come on in the last couple of years and though I was slow to warm to the idea, now I’m actually enjoying some of what the Steampunk world has to offer.
+really come on in the last couple of years and though I was slow to warm to the idea, now I’m actually enjoying some of what the Steampunk world has to offer.
 Especially when it comes to art!
 Check out these portraits of jetpack-wearing women from Jeffrey M. de Guzman (in an article from io9′s Lauren Davis).
 Gorgeous.
 Powerful.
 What’s not to like?

 - We’ve all heard stories of certain powdered animal parts guaranteed to grant strength, virility, and brilliance.
 But what about medicines from human corpses?
 In another article by io9′s Lauren Davis, she talks about history’s bizarre remedies made from powdered mummy, Gladiator blood, and other gross materials.
 Great ideas for your next witch’s brew, don’t you think?